ponty/arduino-sketchbook/libraries/FreeRTOS/readme.md

 ## Errata

 Testing with the Software Serial library shows some incompatibilities at low baud rates (9600), due to the extended time this library disables the global interrupt.
-Working on characterising and resolving the problem currently.

 ## Compatibility